 Living in Central Texas offers many opportunities for Small Town Road Trips.
+This is the perfect time to take a scenic wildflower drive and visit some nearby small towns in Central Texas.

 There are many cute and historic Texas towns to discover, all within a one or two hour ride from Cedar Park, making for the perfect day trip.